 Alternatively, other safeguards may provide suitable protection, such as binding corporate rules, standard contractual clauses (see below), contractual clauses agreed and authorised by the ICO, compliance with an approved code of conduct (e.g. one approved by the ICO), or certification under an approved certification mechanism.
 (Please note that this is a non-exhaustive list.)

-Standard Contractual Clauses or “SCCs”, at present, are those issued by the EU Commission in 2010.
-Provision has been made to allow continued use of these for restricted transfers of personal data from the UK.
-The ICO is intending to consult on and publish new UK SCCs this year, and the consultation is reportedly to begin in the summer.
+Standard Contractual Clauses or “SCCs” in this context are those issued by the EU Commission in 2010.
+Provision was made to allow continued use of these for restricted transfers of personal data from the UK.

 If you opt to use SCCs as the legal basis for processing personal data outside of the EEA, the details required in the SCCs attached to this document as Schedule 5 should be completed in full.
 Please also note that the wording of the SCCs should not be changed (although you are able to make limited additions of your own, as explained in the ICO’s guidance, linked to above).
 We have not changed the wording with the exception of including our customary prompts for you to enter information.
 Note also that we have included the optional indemnity clause from the SCCs and an optional “Priority of standard contractual clauses” clause.
 This has been included to complement clause 2.4 in the main agreement.
 If you wish to use the clause, the square brackets around it should be removed.
 If you do not wish to use it, it should be removed, along with the square brackets.

 It should also be noted that the SCCs, if used, are to be used in addition to the main body of this Data Processing Agreement, not instead of it.
-The SCCs currently in effect have not been updated in line with the EU or UK GDPR (the EU Commission is currently consulting on new SCCs, and the ICO will be soon, as noted above.)
+The SCCs have not been updated in line with the EU or UK GDPR.
 The provisions of the main agreement, therefore, are designed to comply with the UK GDPR’s requirements.

 Data processing agreements are designed to carefully regulate the activities of data processors with respect to personal data, with a particular emphasis on their compliance with applicable data protection legislation, most notably, the UK GDPR.
 Key features required (and included in this template) include: